d0tTino/d0tTino/docs/ume.md

 poetry run python ume_cli.py up
 ```

 The API will be available at <http://localhost:8000>.
+No environment variable is
+required to specify this base URL.

 ## LangGraph Retrieval Demo